 Philosophically speaking, the period between the 11th and 16th centuries was a remarkably fertile one that both warrants and rewards close study.
 In this course we will examine some of the major thinkers and themes from the Jewish, Muslim and Christian medieval traditions, with an emphasis on understanding how the medievals synthesized the wisdom of the ancients of Aristotle with their dominant religious concerns.
 Particular attention is paid to the major epistemological and metaphysical topics pursued during this period.
-This counts toward the metaphysical requirement for the major.
 No prerequisite.
 Offered every third year.